Rory: Hi, Abidemi.

 Abidemi: How was it?

-Rory: It was really strange because like in England, we always think corn is something you have with your main course even though it’s very sweet.
+Rory: It was strange.
+It was really strange because like in England, we always think corn is something you have with your main course even though it’s very sweet.
 But actually, it matches quite well with ice cream, but it looks strange because it’s unexpected.

 Abidemi: Interesting.
 Interesting.
 Maybe a bit like in Japan – back to Japan again, where they have mayonnaise on their pizza.
 And at the beginning for me too it was very strange when I first tried it.
 But now, I think from that experience, I’ve grown used to put in mayonnaise on my pizza, and actually love it.